datapane/fe-hiring-challenge/README.md

 - The component should be styled well and look complete
 - The component should be standalone and presented via Storybook or Historie
 - Instructions should be provided on how to build / bundle / start the system
+- Comments, tests, and documentation are strongly encouraged

 # Review